 We have a very structured, proven and efficient process to rapidly and accurately assess for PFO, allowing the team to deliver effective treatment strategies quickly.
 For more details see Screening for a PFO.

-If you fit the above criteria, visit your GP for a referral to my neuro-cardiac clinic, Cardio Remedy.
+If you fit the above criteria, visit your GP for a referral to my neuro-cardiac clinic, Heart Brain Private Clinic.
 You can find a referral form here.

 Eligible patients may be invited to join one of our many research projects that are conducted through the PFO Research Foundation, a registered charitable organisation dedicated to advancing the science, and to educate the general public and medical community about PFO related disease.